kishwarshafin/helen/README.md

 ```bash
 wget <link>
 ```
-The twele assemblies with their download links:
+The twelve assemblies with their download links:

 <center>
 <table>